Stochastic Navier-Stokes equations for turbulent flows in critical spaces: Global well-posedness for with --noise

-The proof of Theorem \ref{t:2D_global_rough_noise} will be given in Subsection \ref{ss:proof_theorem_appendix} below.
 Note that under further regularity conditions on the coefficients $a^{ij}$, $b^j$ and $h^{ij}$, the above result can be improved and this is the content of Theorem \ref{t:NS_initial_data_large_two_dimensional} combined with Theorems \ref{t:NS_critical_local} and \ref{t:NS_high_order_regularity}.
 In the following remark we give a comparison with the existing results.

 \begin{remark} The existence of $L^2$-maximal solutions to \eqref{eq:Navier_Stokes_appendix} with nonlinearities of quadratic growth (see Assumption \ref{ass:NS_2D}\eqref{it:NS_2D_growth}) seems new. \eqref{it:NS_2D_global_weak_solution_estimate} should be compared with \cite[Theorem 2.2]{MR05} if $\Dom=\R^d$ and \cite[Section 6 and Corollary 7.7]{BM13_unbounded} if $\Dom$ is an unbounded domain.
 Some earlier related results appeared in \cite{BCF91,BCF92} using some smoothness of $b$.
 Unlike in the above references we do not need any regularity assumption on $b$ besides boundedness and measurability.
 The regularity assumption on $b$ are needed in \cite{MR05,BM13_unbounded} to construct martingale solutions to \eqref{eq:Navier_Stokes_appendix} for general $d\geq 2$.
 The case $d=2$ is only considered afterwards.